KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. No image found.
-3. Recommendation: Found `new Date()` in file `MMM-CustomElementTime.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CustomMessage by jpcaldwell30](https://github.com/jpcaldwell30/MMM-CustomMessage)